pi-lar/neuropil/doc/source/ngizerodiscovery.rst

 If a message is send, it just has to follow the path of the pheromones and will reach its target.

-As messages also carry attributes it is an option to match these attributes against the bloom filter of the pheromes at each step.
+As messages also carry attributes it is an option to match these attributes against the bloom filter of the pheromones at each step.
 Then the bloom filter would also act as a "filter" for data objects, and we could establish highly dynamic delivery chains of data objects throughout the network.